Madhavi6002/power-bi-superstore-data-visulation/README.md

 My explanation of all power bi concepts using superstore data can be found here:

+1)Introduction

-1)Basic Charts in Power BI
+2)Basic Charts in Power BI

-2)How to Create a Map in Power BI
+3)How to Create a Map in Power BI

-3)How to Change Background in Power BI Map
+-How to Change Background in Power BI Map

-4)How to Create India Map on Power BI
+-How to Create India Map on Power BI

-5)How to Create Australia Map on Power BI
+-How to Create Australia Map on Power BI

-6)Table and Matrix in Power BI
+4)Table and Matrix in Power BI

-7)Subtotal and Total in Matrix
+-Subtotal and Total in Matrix

-8)Other Charts in Power BI Desktop
+5)Other Charts in Power BI Desktop

-9)Cards and Filters in Power BI
+6)Cards and Filters in Power BI

-10)Slicers in Power BI
+7)Slicers in Power BI